Regulus343/Identify/readme.md

 	$this->call('UserRolesTableSeeder');
 	$this->command->info('User Roles table seeded.');

 ...And then running `php artisan db:seed` from the command line.
-You should now have 3 users, 'Admin', 'TestUser', and 'TestUser2'.
+You should now have 4 users, 'Admin', 'TestUser', 'TestUser2', and 'TestUser3'.
 All of the passwords are 'password' and the usernames are case insensitive, so you may simply type 'admin' and 'password' to log in.
+The 3 initial roles are 'Administrator', 'Moderator', and 'Member'.
+'Admin' has the 'Administrator' role, 'TestUser' has the 'Moderator' role, the final 2 users have the 'Member' role.

 <a name="basic-usage"></a>
 ## Basic Usage